 There’s nothing magical or special about the application.
 I just smoothed it on with a wooden craft stick and applied it thick.
 Just above the level needed to match the wood.
 The Bondo was dry after about an hour and was ready for sanding.
 The furniture repair project was coming along nicely.

 Sanding The Bondo

 Sanding the Bondo was quick and easy with my Orbital Sander.
-I used a 180 grit sandpaper to start with and finished with a 220 grit for a super smooth finish.
+I used 180 grit sandpaper to start with and finished with 220 grit for a super smooth finish.

 From start to finish it took me about an hour to do this wood furniture repair.

 Using Bondo to repair wood damage was super easy and I’ll be using this product again.
-I wished all project were this easy to fix.
+I wished all projects were easy to fix.
 I’m sure this won’t be the last.
 Thanks for stopping by.